kursitet/django-last-seen/README.rst

 Settings
 ========

-:LAST_SEEN_DEFAULT_MODULE: The default module used on the middleware.
-The
+LAST_SEEN_DEFAULT_MODULE:
-    default value is ``default``.
+    The default module used on the middleware.
+The default value is ``default``.

-:LAST_SEEN_INTERVAL: How often is the last seen timestamp updated to the
+LAST_SEEN_INTERVAL:
-    database.
+    How often is the last seen timestamp updated to the database.
 The default is 2 hours.